“How to use the media profile – Steps 1, 2 and 3.”

 Taken on Strength/Charge with the United States Air Force with s/n 51-17110.

-10. By September 2005 Markings Applied: KF729 Royal Air Force marks worn.
-Painted in the colour scheme of the aircraft, HRH Prince Philip flew during his advanced training.
+10. By September 2005, Markings Applied: KF729ย Royal Air Force marks worn.
+Painted in the aircraft’s colour scheme, HRH Prince Philip flew during his advanced training.
 At that time, his Harvard bore the five stars denoting his rank of Marshal of the Royal Air Force.

-12. From 22 July 2010 to 15 July 2014 – T6 Harvard Aviation – Partners – Operates with T6 Harvard Aviation Ltd for introduction and Experience flights.
+12. From July 22nd 2010, to July 15th 2014 – T6 Harvard Aviation – Partners –ย Operates with T6 Harvard Aviation Ltd for introduction and Experience flights.

 13. 2014 Painted as AJ841 by RS Paintworks at Fishburn – Later Purple Aviation at Eshott Airfield in Northumberland.